Certificate Types and Requirements

 Completing a course in Spring Quarter?

 If you are taking a course in Spring quarter to complete your certificate requirements, email the instructor of the course and ask them to verify that you will finish this course with a C or better.
-Upload that email, along with your unofficial transcripts, to the application google form.
+Upload that email, along with your unofficial transcripts, to the Online Sociology Certificate Application Form.

 Course requirements?